-When the headlights are on: The lights turn off 30 seconds after the engine switch is turned to the "LOCK" position (vehicles without smart key system) or off (vehicles with smart key system) and a door is opened and all of the doors are closed.
-(The lights turn off immediately if on the key is pressed while all the doors are locked.)

-When only the tail lights are on: The lights turn off after the engine switch is turned to the "LOCK" position (vehicles without smart key system) or off (vehicles with smart key system) and the driver's door is opened.
+- ▶ Vehicles without a smart key system - When the headlights are on: The headlights and tail lights turn off 30 seconds after the engine switch is turned to the "ACC" or "LOCK" position and any of the doors is opened and closed.
+(The lights turn off immediately if - on the key is pressed after all the doors are locked.) - When only the tail lights are on: The tail lights turn off automatically if the engine switch is turned to the "ACC" or "LOCK" position and the driver's door is opened.

-To turn the lights on again, turn the engine switch to the "ON" position (vehicles without smart key system) or to IGNITION ON mode (vehicles with smart key system), or turn the light switch off once, or turn the light switch to AUTO once, then turn it to ⇒o∈ or to ≣O.
+To turn the lights on again, turn the engine switch to "ON" position, or turn the light switch off once and then back to ⇒D⊄ or ▮D .